 Golda Meir

-Born in Kyiv in the Russian Empire, Meir immigrated to Wisconsin, United States as a child with her family in 1906.
+Born into a Ukrainian-Jewish family in Kyiv in what was then the Russian Empire, Meir immigrated with her family to the United States in 1906.
 She graduated from the Milwaukee State Normal School and found work as a teacher.
 While in Milwaukee, she embraced the Labor Zionist movement.
-In 1921, Meir and her husband emigrated to Mandatory Palestine, settling in kibbutz Merhavia.
-She later became the kibbutz's representative to the Histadrut, and in 1934 she was elevated to the executive committee of the trade union.
-She held several key roles in the Jewish Agency during the Second World War.
-In 1946, after British authorities arrested Moshe Sharett and other leaders of the Yishuv, Meir became the acting head of the Political Department of the Jewish Agency.
+In 1921, Meir and her husband immigrated to Mandatory Palestine, settling in Merhavia, later becoming the kibbutz's representative to the Histadrut.
+In 1934, she was elevated to the executive committee of the trade union.
+Meir held several key roles in the Jewish Agency during and after World War II.
 She was a signatory of the Israeli Declaration of Independence in 1948.
 Meir was elected to the Knesset in 1949 and served as Labor Minister until 1956, when she was appointed Foreign Minister by Prime Minister David Ben-Gurion.
 She retired from the ministry in 1966 due to ill health.

 In 1969, Meir assumed the role of prime minister following the death of Levi Eshkol.
-Early in her tenure, she made multiple diplmatic ventures in order to promote peace in the Middle East.
-The outbreak of the Yom Kippur War in 1973 caught the nation off guard and inflicted severe early losses on the Israelis.
-The resulting public anger damaged Meir's reputation and led to an inquiry into the failings of the Israel Defense Forces.
+Early in her tenure, she made multiple diplomatic visits to western leaders to promote her vision of peace in the region.
+The outbreak of the Yom Kippur War in 1973 caught Israel off guard and inflicted severe early losses on the army.
+The resulting public anger damaged Meir's reputation and led to an inquiry into the failings.
 Her Alignment coalition was denied a majority in the subsequent legislative election; she resigned the following year and was succeeded as prime minister by Yitzhak Rabin.
 Meir died in 1978 of lymphoma and was buried on Mount Herzl.
-Provided by Wikipedia

 1. 1